amruthamanoharan/Cyclistic-Bike-Share-Analysis/README.md

 - Identify key insights to drive marketing strategies for converting casual riders.
 - Provide actionable recommendations for improving ridership and revenue.

+### Project Structure
+- data/: Contains a sample cleaned dataset for demonstration purposes and **data_dictionary.md** file explains the structure and meaning of the dataset’s columns.
+- visuals/: Includes charts created using Excel.
+- README.md: Provides project overview and instructions.
+- LICENSE: Contains licensing terms.

 ### Key Insights:
 The analysis key insights are summarised as follows :
 1. Bike Type Usage: